CyclotronResearchCentre/bidsme/README.md

 The BIDSme workflow is composed in two steps:

-  1. [Data preparation](#wf_prep), in which the source dataset is reorganized into standard bids-like structure
+  1. [Data preparation](#wf_prep), in which the source dataset is reorganized into the standard bids-like structure
   2. [Data bidsification](#wf_bids), in which prepared data is bidsified.

-This organisation allow to user intervene before the bidsification in case of presence of errors, or to complete the data manually if it could not be completed numerically.
+This organisation allows the user to intervene before the bidsification in case of detected errors, or to complete the data manually if it could not be completed numerically.

 ### <a name="wf_prep"></a>Data preparation